coder/docs/cli/wac.md

 ## Known Issues

 The first release of WAC is very sensitive to certain inputs.
-At this time, the reported errors to the cli are not descriptive or helpful, so making any mistake with the yaml or process will be difficult to debug.
+At this time, the reported errors to the cli are not descriptive or helpful.
+Debugging mistakes to the yaml file or process will be challenging.

 Common issues will likely involve:

 - The image name not being found.